 - : Basically a short sword attached to your face.
 You can bite with your hands full, but I can’t think of a build where this is especially useful.

 - : It only works once per day (unless you're an Investigator) and you get one turn and one attempt to apply the damage, so it’s risky unless you have something like the Investigator’s Devise Stratagem which allows you to predict the outcome of the roll.
 But if it works, it's a big pile of persistent damage.

 - : This will dramatically expand your ability to endure damage, easily offsetting the Kobold’s Constitution Flaw.

-- : Hillarious, but I don't know if the risk of Critical Failure is worth the benefits.
+- : Hilarious, but I don’t know if the risk of Critical Failure is worth the benefits.